Slamy/fpga-composite-video/README.md

 * tools
     * configure.py (calculates filter coefficients and direct digital synthesis parameters)
     * debugcom.py (interface class to access registers using the UART busmaster)
-    * debugcom_hil.py (produces EBU75 color stripes using all video norms, captures and checks them using USB video grabber)
+    * debugcom_hil_ebu75.py (produces EBU75 color stripes using all video norms, captures and checks them using USB video grabber)
+    * debugcom_hil_parrot.py (records a reference picture for comparsion)
     * debugcom_imageviewer.py (transfers an image into the framebuffer for display)
     * vlc_\*.sh (helper functions to start VLC to show the input of the USB video grabber)